pebble-dev/pebble.nix/README.md

 - `devServerIP`: The default development server IP.
 You can find this in the Pebble app.
 - `emulatorTarget`: The default target to start the Pebble emulator for.
 - `cloudPebble`: Whether to connect via a CloudPebble connection.
 Requires logging into Rebble via `pebble login`.
-- `nativeBuildInputs`: Any extra tools to use during development.
+- `packages`: Any extra tools to use during development.
 - `CFLAGS`: Extra flags to pass to the compiler during app builds.

 ### App Store Builds